-Cat and Dog Wellness Exam Care Vernon Hills, IL is Proactive Medicine
+Cat and Dog Exams in Vernon Hills, IL

 You may not be able to predict the future, but you can anticipate changes in your pet’s health and take steps to prevent illness.
 With routine cat and dog wellness exam care in Vernon Hills, IL, our team can provide your pet with a tailored health plan that meets all of their specific life stage needs.
 From the first few months of their life to their senior years, your pet can enjoy excellent health with yearly wellness exam visits.